sadhikari07/lambda_api_gateway/README.md

 # Lambda_api_gateway

 # Description of application:
 This application helps users to find the first repeated word in a string, which can be an entire book.
+The method to get the first repeated word is set as lambda function and the get method for the api is deployed.

 ## Screenshot of post man: